masone/build-a-bike/README.md

 ### Misc

 * The frame specs define a certain seat post diameter.
 * Your frame might or might not have guides to install the cables.
-You might want to get cable clamps if not.
+You can get cable clamps if not.